 If there is nothing after death and we just cease to exist, it may be even more terrifying.
-This scenario brings us to the materialistic view of life in which we are nothing but biochemical machines that simply break down one day.
+This scenario brings us to the materialistic view of life in which we are nothing but biochemical machines that simply stop working at some point.
 So our consciousness, along with everything that makes us who we are, just vanishes forever.
-This perspective also suggests that there is no deeper meaning in our existence and we are just part of the natural cycle of life and death.
+This perspective also suggests that there is no deeper meaning in our existence and we are just a part of the natural cycle of life and death.

 2. Is the universe finite?

 This is a more recent but also ancient existential question.
 Since the humanity started to observe celestial bodies, more queries about our place in this world arose.
-Cosmological theories asking whether the universe is finite or infinite first appeared in the ancient Greece and Mesopotamia.
+Cosmological theories that asked whether the universe was finite or infinite first appeared in the ancient Greece and Mesopotamia.
 Since then, astronomy has advanced to an enormous extent and today we know so many things about our universe.
 Still, there is no conclusive answer to the question whether it is finite or infinite.

-According to a popular theory of the multiverse, our universe is just one of the multiple others.
+According to the popular theory of the multiverse, our universe is just one of the multiple ones.
 However, even if our own universe is finite, then does this bunch of multiple universes end?
-If there is such thing as the multiverse, the problem of infinity still remains unsolved.
+If there is such a thing as the multiverse, the problem of infinity still remains unsolved.
 And when you try to imagine either possibility, you probably find it difficult because our brains are not designed to capture the concept of infinity.

 3. Are we alone in the universe?

-The remarkable advances of the recent years in astronomy and space exploration have made this question particularly popular.
-Everyone from prominent researchers to sci-fi lovers has suggested their theories and views on the matter.
+The remarkable advances in astronomy and space exploration have made this question particularly popular.
+All kinds of people, from prominent researchers to sci-fi lovers, have suggested their theories and views on the matter.

 The only thing is for sure – extraterrestrials will probably be nothing like us.
 And here I’m not talking only about the way they look – the very life form of alien beings may be based on a different element.
 If here on Earth, all living organisms are built of carbon compounds, an alien planet with a completely different environment could have silicon or ammonia-based life forms.
 Just imagining that one day we may encounter an unknown extraterrestrial civilization is exciting and scary at the same time.